-- 1 Temp Specialists may not be the teacher of record. - 2 Teachers may not be asked to provide input in the evaluation of a Temp Specialist. - 3 Teachers working with Temp Specialists will provide academic guidance to the Temp Specialists. - 4 Site administration will direct the assignments of the Temp Specialists. - 5 Site administration and the teacher will collaborate on the format of instruction provided to the - 6 students. - 7 Temp Specialists may not begin working until after they have signed the CNUSD Offer of - 8 Employment/Temporary Specialist Certificated (attached) and the designated school receives said - 9 contract, approved and signed by the Superintendent of Schools or Authorized Designee. - 10 Except as expressly modified herein, the Agreement between the parties shall be unchanged. - 11 This Memorandum of Understanding shall constitute the entire agreement of the parties as to this issue - 12 and may only be modified or amended in writing, signed by both parties. - 13 This MOU shall be in effect from July 1, 2018 through June 30, 2020.
+- 1 Article 24, Intermediate Schools, shall not apply. - 2 Article 25, Left Blank Intentionally. - 3 Article 26, Special Education, shall not apply. - 4 Article 27, Educational Innovations, shall not apply. - 5 Article 28, Site Based Decision Making shall apply. - 6 Article 29, Peer Assistance and Review, shall not apply - 7 Article 30, Shared Contracts, shall not apply. - 8 None of the appendices shall apply. - 9 At the discretion of the District, during periods a person is not on a contract as a Temp Specialist, the - 10 employee may work as day-to-day and long-term substitutes for the CNUSD so long as these duties - are differentiated from those required by their Temp Specialists contracts. - 12 Temp Specialists may apply for any openings within the District for which they are qualified. - 13 Temp Specialists may be released at the discretion of the District in accordance with the California - 14 Education Code. - 15 Temp Specialists may not be the teacher of record. - 16 Teachers may not be asked to provide input in the evaluation of a Temp Specialist. - 17 Teachers working with Temp Specialists will provide academic guidance to the Temp Specialists. - 18 Site administration will direct the assignments of the Temp Specialists. - 19 Site administration and the teacher will collaborate on the format of instruction provided to the - 20 students. - 21 Temp Specialists may not begin working until after they have signed the CNUSD Offer of - 22 Employment/Temporary Specialist Certificated (attached) and the designated school receives said - 23 contract, approved and signed by the Superintendent of Schools or Authorized Designee. - 24 Except as expressly modified herein, the Agreement between the parties shall be unchanged. - 25 This Memorandum of Understanding shall constitute the entire agreement of the parties as to this issue - and may only be modified or amended in writing, signed by both parties. - 27 This MOU shall be in effect from July 1, 2018 through June 30, 2024